Amy Sayer: 2022

-Heading into the 2022 season, Sayer looked to build on her success as a forward from the previous year.
-She did just that, being a starter in 5 of the first 6 games of the season, nabbing 3 goals during this span.
-Two of these goals came in a 5–1 thrashing of the UC Santa Barbara Gauchos after Sayer came on as a substitute in the 17th minute.
-Throughout the remainder of the season, Sayer split playing time amongst her other teammates, appearing in 19 matches in total, primarily coming in as a substitute.
-Sayer finished the season accumulating a total of 548 minutes, her lowest amount in her three seasons with the Stanford Cardinal women's soccer team despite improving in almost every major statistical category (goals, assists, shot percentage, shots on goal, shot accuracy, and game-winning goals).
-By the season's end, Sayer ended with a total of 4 goals, 2 assists, and a shot on goal percentage of 51.6%.
-This would help lead the Cardinal to a 17–2–2 regular season record and earn the team the honour of outright Pac-12 Champions and an automatic berth to the NCAA Division I Women's Soccer Championship as a 3-seed in the tournament.
-After their title-clinching 1–1 draw against the University of California, Berkeley, Sayer would be called up to the Australia women's national soccer team, and miss the first round of the NCAA Division I Women's Soccer Championship.
-She would return immediately afterwards to play in the second round against the BYU Cougars women's soccer team, in which the Cardinal would fall 5–4 on penalty kicks.
+Heading into the 2022 season, Sayer built on her success as a forward by being a starter in five of the first six games of the season, nabbing three goals during this span.
+Two of those goals came in a 5–1 win against the UC Santa Barbara Gauchos after Sayer came on as a substitute in the 17th minute.
+During the remainder of the season, Sayer split playing time amongst her other teammates, appearing in 19 matches in total, primarily coming in as a substitute.
+Sayer finished the season accumulating a total of 548 minutes, her lowest amount in her three seasons with the Cardinal despite improving in most major statistical categories (goals, assists, shot percentage, shots on goal, shot accuracy, and game-winning goals).
+By the season's end, Sayer ended with had a total of 4 goals, 2 assists, and a shot on goal percentage of 51.6%.
+This helped the Cardinal to a 17–2–2 regular season record and earned the team outright Pac-12 Champions and an automatic berth to the NCAA Division I Women's Soccer Championship as a 3-seed in the tournament.
+After their title-clinching 1–1 draw against the University of California, Berkeley, Sayer was called up to the Australia women's national soccer team, and missed the first round of the NCAA Division I Women's Soccer Championship.
+She returned immediately afterwards to play in the second round against the BYU Cougars women's soccer team, in which the team lost 5–4 on penalty kicks.